SecurePortals/SecPort-Setup/Python3_6.md

 ```bsh
 python --version
 ```
 >If it doesn't say Python 3.6.x (x is a wildcard which represents any number), then there are extra steps that need to be taken to complete installing Python 3!
-You may have to go back to the Install Python steps, but instead of installing 'python', install 'python3'.
+You may have to go back to the 'Installing Python' steps, but instead of installing 'python', install 'python3'.

->Next, we install Django 2.1!
+>Next, we install Django!